Hyperphantasia Test

 Hyperphantasia is the ability to form exceptionally vivid, almost photorealistic mental images.
 It is the opposite of aphantasia and affects about 3-6% of people.

-With the VVIQ test.
-It measures the vividness of your visual imagery across 16 scenarios.
-A total score above 70 out of 80 indicates hyperphantasia.
-The test here is free, anonymous and takes about 5 minutes.
+With the VST-16 test.
+It measures the vividness of your visual imagery across 16 scenarios (VVIQ methodology, Marks 1973).
+A total score above 70 out of 80 indicates hyperphantasia (Wright et al. 2024).
+The test is free, anonymous and takes about 5 minutes.

-On the VVIQ, a total score above 70 (out of a maximum of 80) indicates hyperphantasia.
-That corresponds to an average of nearly 5 – the highest vividness – on almost all scenarios.
+In the VST-16, a total score above 70 (out of a maximum 80) indicates hyperphantasia (convention per Wright et al. 2024).
+This corresponds to an average of nearly 5 — maximum vividness — for almost all scenarios.

 Hyperphantasia and aphantasia are the two extremes of the imagery spectrum.
 Hyperphantasics have extremely vivid mental images, while people with aphantasia cannot voluntarily create any mental images at all.